-In 2020, no members of our Executive Board were female as Tumlare is currently in the process of streamlining the structures of the Kuoni and Tumlare entities in Denmark and new Board appointments need to take place after that.
-It remains our goal to increase this distribution to at least one third female representation in the Board by 2021, once our organisational changes are finalised.
+In 2021, no members of our Executive Board were female as Tumlare is currently in the process of streamlining the structures of the Kuoni and Tumlare entities in Denmark and new Board appointments need to take place after that.
+It remains our goal to increase this distribution to at least one third female representation in the Board by 2022, once our organizational changes are finalised.

-The Group has a strong focus on empowering women in management positions and in 2020 we hold a ratio of 62% female employees placed in HQ managerial functions in Denmark (8 female vs 5 male employees).
+The Group has a strong focus on empowering women in management positions and in 2021 we hold a ratio of 60% female employees placed in HQ managerial functions in Denmark (9 female vs 6 male employees).
 Similar rations are visible across individual local teams, in the various offices of Tumlare.
-On group level, the numbers speak for themselves - 72% of our employees are women and they held half of our managerial positions.
-We will continue to maintain strong focus on empowering women in management positions both in middle management and in HQ functions in the coming year.
-Management plans to update the Executive Board list in 2021 and include senior female representatives on the list.

 Given the international presence of Tumlare across the globe, we have given our local offices the power to adopt local initiatives that address diversity topics in their own cultural environment.
-One of those initiatives was the

-Diversity Day at the Bangkok office.
+One of those initiatives was the Diversity Day at the Bangkok office.
 The value of diversity in the workplace isn't really recognised in Thailand, but we have built our workforce on merit regardless or sex, age, race, religion, sexual orientation, socio-economic status etc. To celebrate the Stonewall anniversary, we decided to recognise our own rainbow of diversity and the wonderful team-spirit that we enjoy with some spectacular rainbow cakes.